ENCODE-DCC/encoded/src/encoded/schemas/changelogs/human_donor.md

 ### Schema version 12

-* *ethnicity* property was changed to be an array with the following enum:
+* *ethnicity* property was changed to be an array using the HANCESTRO ontology as a guide for the following enum:

         "enum": [
             "African American",